Logan's Run (film): Critical response

 In 2000, Ian Nathan wrote in Empire that the film "can't escape its '70s origins", but contains "warnings about decadence, ageism, and allowing technology and science to run riot, done to a disco groove".
 In his 2015 Movie Guide, Leonard Maltin gave the film two stars, finding the first half "dazzling" and the second "dreary".
 In 2015, Rolling Stone named it 27th among the 50 Best Sci-Fi Movies of the 1970s.
 The film has a 58% approval rating on Rotten Tomatoes, based on 36 reviews.
 The site's consensus reads: "Logan's Run overcomes its campier elements and undercooked plot with a bounty of rousing ideas and dashing sci-fi adventure".
 On Metacritic it has a score of 53% based on reviews from 9 critics, indicating "mixed or average" reviews.

 Inverse writer Ryan Britt argued in 2023 that the film is superior to the novel, which he notes won no awards and is not highly regarded by science fiction enthusiasts.
 He granted that the story's premise, which he attributes to speculation as to what the world might become if the youth of the late 1960s did, in fact, run it, "hasn't aged well".
-But the film streamlines the plot by limiting Logan's and Jessica's odyssey across North America and eliminating entirely their ultimate escape to Sanctuary, in orbit around Mars, in favor of their return to the city, where they tell everyone they can live past 30 and begin the process of reforming their society.
+But the film streamlines the plot by limiting Logan's and Jessica's odyssey across North America and eliminating their ultimate escape to Sanctuary, in orbit around Mars, in favor of their return to the city, where they tell everyone they can live past 30 and begin the process of reforming their society.
 "For this reason alone, Logan's Run will live on as a movie rather than a book", Britt concludes.
 "In writing the screenplay, what David Zelag Goodman understood was something Johnson and Nolan overlooked ...
 At some point, [the story] can't just be about running away."